KaiyangZhou/pytorch-vsumm-reinforce/README.md

   <img src="imgs/epoch_reward_15.png" alt="epoch_reward" width="30%">
 </div>

+If you prefer to visualize the epoch-reward curve for all training videos, try `parse_json.sh`.
+Modify the code according to your purpose.

 ## How to use your own data
 We preprocess data by extracting image features for videos and save them to `h5` file.
 The file format looks like [this](https://github.com/KaiyangZhou/vsumm-reinforce/issues/1#issuecomment-363492711).
 After that, you can make split via `create_split.py`.
 If you wanna train policy network using the entire dataset, just do `train_keys = dataset.keys()`.
 [Here](https://github.com/KaiyangZhou/pytorch-vsumm-reinforce/blob/master/main.py#L75) is the code where we initialize dataset.
 If you have any problems, feel free to contact me by email or raise an `issue`.